The Flocculonodular Lobe

 he flocculonodular lobe, with its paw-like protrusions, makes up only a small part of the cerebellum, but it is a very important one: it regulates balance.

-The flocculonodular lobe is named after its two components, the paired flocculus (flake) and the unpaired nodulus (nodule).
-It is the oldest segment of the cerebellum in terms of evolutionary development, which is why it is sometimes referred to as the archicerebellum.
+The Flocculonodular lobe is named after its two components, the paired flocculus (flake) and the unpaired nodulus (nodule).
+It is the oldest segment of the Cerebellum in terms of evolutionary development, which is why it is sometimes referred to as the archicerebellum.

 The nodulus is a slightly thickened part of the cerebellar vermis, located at its lowest point.
 Via the pedunculus flocculi, a lamina of white, medullary brain substance, it connects on both sides to the flocculus, which belongs to the hemispheres.
-However, it is quite difficult to find the flocculus in anatomical illustrations, as it is only a few centimeters wide and hidden under the cerebellar peduncles on the side facing the brain stem.
-It is separated from the hemispheres by a deep groove, the fissura posterolateralis.
+However, it is quite difficult to find the flocculus in anatomical illustrations, as it is only a few centimeters wide and hidden under the Cerebellar peduncles on the side facing the Brain stem It is separated from the hemispheres by a deep groove, the fissura posterolateralis.
 Its shape is reminiscent of two cat paws: it is broad and flat and almost toe-shaped at the ends.

 Recommended articles